 Next up in this mini-series of Trader Joe’s beer reviews is the Josephsbrau Hefeweizen.
-Like all Trader Joe’s beers this was designed by Trader Joe’s, contracted out to a quality Belgian beer, and sold directly to you.
+Like all Trader Joe’s beers this was designed by Trader Joe’s, contracted out to a quality beer maker, and sold directly to you.
 The Josephsbrau Bavarian Style Hefeweizen is made in San Jose, California.
 Instead of spending your dollar on branding and marketing, you’re spending it on quality beer.
 Nice.

 I paid $1.09 for a 12oz bottle of Josephsbrau Hefeweizen.
 For reference, in my neighborhood a tall boy of PBR costs around $1.17.
 So this stuff is basically cheaper than PBR!

 The first thing I noticed was the smell.
 It smells exactly like a Hefeweizen.
 And not one of the weird ones where the brewer got a little too creative with the recipe.
 It is simply a decent beer.
 How can they do this for $1.09 a bottle?
 And how does the flavor hold up?

 On the first sip this beer was lighter than I expected.
 It’s not heavy or overly sweet.
 The fruityness is there but not too crazy.
 In fact, I initially thought it was a little too light.
 Not quite bland.
 But I quickly changed my mind about that.